CodyReichert/awesome-cl/README.md

 ## Lem ##

 * [Lem](https://github.com/cxxxr/lem) - a ready to use, Emacs-like, Slime-based
-  editor tailored for Common Lisp development.
+  editor tailored for Common Lisp development out of the box, as well as other programming languages.
 With ncurses and Electron interfaces.
 [MIT][200].
 See also: an [opengl frontend](https://github.com/pupcraft/lem-opengl), [Lem in Docker](https://github.com/40ants/lem-docker), [lem-pareto](https://github.com/40ants/lem-pareto).

 ## Atom ##